The Wheel of Power and Privilege

 By Viva Asmelash and Michael Gregor

-How are you close to the center of power, and how are you close to the margins?
+How are you close to the center of social power, and how are you close to the margins?

 Previous